 }

+Note that the SMART launch parameters include the Hub's base url and the session identifier in the hub.url and hub.topic fields.

 Subscribing and Unsubscribing

 Subscribing and unsubscribing is how applications establish their connection and determine to which events they will be notified.
 Hubs SHALL support WebSockets and MAY support webhooks.
 If the Hub does not support webhooks then they should deny any subscription requests with webhook as the channel type.